syncfusion-content/xamarin.android-docs/xamarin-android/SfDateTimeRangeNavigator/majorandminorscale.md

 documentation: ug
 ---

-# Major and Minor Scales
+# Major and Minor Scales in Xamarin.Android RangeNavigator

 SfDateTimeRangeNavigator displays major and minor scales at the top and bottom position of the control.
 You can also control its visibility using [`MajorScaleStyle.Visible`](https://help.syncfusion.com/cr/xamarin-android/Com.Syncfusion.Rangenavigator.ScaleStyle.html#Com_Syncfusion_Rangenavigator_ScaleStyle_Visible) and [`MinorScaleStyle.Visible`](https://help.syncfusion.com/cr/xamarin-android/Com.Syncfusion.Rangenavigator.ScaleStyle.html#Com_Syncfusion_Rangenavigator_ScaleStyle_Visible) properties.